mikeydgithub/Social-Network-API/README.md

   ## User Story

-  AS A manager at an internet retail company
+  AS A social media startup
-  I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
+  I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

   ## Description